-However, there are several challenges when leveraging the diffusion model to DIS: On the one hand, for diffusion models: (1) The inherent high-dimensional, continuous feature space of DPM conflicts with the discrete nature of binary segmentation, potentially leading to a discrepancy in the predictive process.
-(2) Moreover, the diffusion models often suffer from lengthy inference time.
-Due to the recurrent nature of diffusion models, it usually takes more than 100 steps for DPM to generate satisfying results~\citep{marigold2024}, which further exacerbates the already slow inference speeds of HR images due to their substantial data volume.
-(3) There is a fundamental conflict between the stochastic nature of diffusion and the deterministic outcomes required for image perception tasks.
-On the other hand, for the DIS task: As image resolution increases, so does the intricacy of the visual information and the corresponding computational demands, necessitating more refined feature selection.
-Against this backdrop, we propose \mymethod leveraging the following strategies: First, we found that the Variational Autoencoder (VAE)~\citep{vae} has demonstrated the capability to nearly achieve perfect reconstruction of binary masks (See Tab. \ref{tab:abl4}) .
+Against this backdrop, we propose \mymethod, addressing both aforementioned challenges and task-specific complexities of DIS, focusing on enhanced processing speed, stronger detail perception, and higher determinism, achieved through the following strategies: First, we found that the Variational Autoencoder (VAE)~\citep{vae} has demonstrated the capability to nearly achieve perfect reconstruction of binary masks (See Tab. \ref{tab:abl4}) .
 Therefore, following SD~\citep{sd}, by mapping the masks through the VAE into the latent space, we can not only effectively leverage the strengths of diffusion models for denoising and refinement within it, but also significantly reduces the computational cost associated with processing high-accuracy HR image segmentation.